gvardakas/global-kmeans-pp/README.md

 * The $k$-means algorithm is a prevalent clustering method due to its simplicity, effectiveness, and speed.
 However, its main disadvantage is its high sensitivity to the initial positions of the cluster centers.
 The global $k$-means is a deterministic algorithm proposed to tackle the random initialization problem of k-means but its well-known that requires high computational cost.
 It partitions the data to $K$ clusters by solving all $k$-means sub-problems incrementally for all $k=1,\ldots, K$.
 For each $k$ cluster problem, the method executes the $k$-means algorithm $N$ times, where $N$ is the number of datapoints.

-* The global $k$-means\texttt{++} is an effective relaxation of the global $k$-means clustering algorithm, providing an ideal compromise between clustering error and execution speed.
+* The global $k$-means++ is an effective relaxation of the global $k$-means clustering algorithm, providing an ideal compromise between clustering error and execution speed.
 It is an effective way of acquiring quality clustering solutions akin to those of global $k$-means with a reduced computational load.
 It is an incremental clustering approach that dynamically adds one cluster center at each $k$ cluster sub-problem.
-For each $k$ cluster sub-problem, the method selects $L$ data points as candidates for the initial position of the new center using the effective $k$-means\texttt{++} selection probability distribution.
+For each $k$ cluster sub-problem, the method selects $L$ data points as candidates for the initial position of the new center using the effective $k$-means++ selection probability distribution.
 The selection method is fast and requires no extra computational effort for distance computations.

-* In this python library we provide both global $k$-means and the global $k$-means\texttt{++} clustering algorithms.
+* In this python library we provide both global $k$-means and the global $k$-means++ clustering algorithms.

 # Dependencies
 * `numpy`